 A patent is granted to inventors for inventions.
 These can comprise anything from equipment, tools, processes, chemicals, technology, software, etc. Patent protection in the UAE is regulated under Federal Law No.17 of 2002, later amended by Federal Law No. 31 of 2006.It is granted for inventions that are novel, inventive and useful.
 Absolute worldwide novelty is required.
 The term of protection for patents is 20 years from the filing date.

-- The patent application is then put in line for substantive examination.
+The patent application is then put in line for substantive examination.
 As a result of the collaboration agreement between the UAE Patent Office and KIPO (Korean Intellectual Property Office), it is believed that the current backlog for the substantive examination of applications is between 1 to 2 years.
 The patent office will require the applicant to pay the examination fees once the application reaches its turn for examination.
 It is not possible to request the substantive examination prior to that date.

 The application is then examined in light of criteria including novelty, inventiveness and utility.
 The validity of the priority claim is also assessed during substantive examination.
 The applicant is generally granted 2 to 3 opportunities to respond to the examiner’s objections and amend the application to overcome these objections.
 Patent applications are prosecuted in both English and Arabic, and thus all amendments to the patent application during examination should be filed in both English and Arabic.
 Upon completion of the substantive examination, the UAE Patent Office will either accept or reject the application.
 Rejected applications can be appealed in front of the competent committee at the Ministry of Economy within a 60-day period.

 If the UAE Patent Office agrees to grant a patent, the applicant is directed to prepare the publication material and pay the publication fees, after which a decision to grant a patent is published in the UAE Official Gazette.
 The publication of the decision to grant starts a 60-day opposition period within which third parties have the opportunity to oppose the decision to grant a patent.
 If no oppositions are filed by the end of the 60 days’ period, a patent is granted and the UAE Patent Office issues a registration certificate evidencing the grant of the patent.
 Once a patent is granted, it is valid and enforceable for a period of 20 years from the filing date and gives the patentee the right to exclude others from exploiting the invention without authorization within the UAE territory.

-- In order to keep the patent application or patent valid, annuity fees should be paid annually in the UAE from the first anniversary until the 20th anniversary of the application or patent, taken from the filing date.
-The invention is subject to compulsory licensing in favour of third parties if the invention is not used by the applicant (or an authorized licensee or assignee) within a 3-year period from the date of grant inside the UAE.
+In order to keep the patent application or patent valid, annuity fees should be paid annually in the UAE from the first anniversary until the 20th anniversary of the application or patent, taken from the filing date.
+The invention is subject to compulsory licensing in favor of third parties if the invention is not used by the applicant (or an authorized licensee or assignee) within a 3-year period from the date of grant inside the UAE.

 Copyright protects authors of intellectual property such as books, paintings, photographs, radio/television programmes and software.

 Copyright could be registered in UAE only after creation the copyright object in accordance with UAE Federal Law No. 7 of the Year 2002 concerning Copyrights and Neighboring Rights.
 There two main requirements: copyright object should be

 - UAE Ministry of Economy (Copyright Department)